graniticio/granitic/README.md

 # Granitic

-Granitic is a framework and platform for building and deploying web services and micro services in Go.
+Granitic is a framework and lightweight application server for building and running web and micro services written in Go.

 It features: